 - Acne scars

-Keloid scars are benign growths that are formed when the body creates excessive scar tissue during healing.
+Keloid scars are benign growths that form when the body creates excessive scar tissue during healing.
 Keloid scars are most common in people with dark skin.
 These scars extend past the boundary of the original injury.

 Contracture scars tighten skin and can extend deeper into the skin, which can affect muscles and nerves.
 Contracture scars commonly form following a burn.